jakeloai/JDecoder/README.md

 # JLFDecoder

-**Multi-path Decoding Engine for Web Application Security Testing**

-Author: jakeloai
+> Designed by **jakelo.ai** · Coded with AI assistance

+You give it an encoded string.
+It tries every possible combination of decoding methods, then checks if re-encoding the result gives you back the original string.
+The ones that pass get shown to you.

 ---

-## Overview
+## What it does

-JLFDecoder automatically discovers multi-layer encoding chains used in web applications.
-Given an encoded string, it exhaustively tries all possible decoding combinations and verifies each result by re-encoding back to the original input.
+You have a token, cookie, or API parameter that looks encoded.
+You don't know which encoding was used, or if multiple layers were stacked.
+JLFDecoder tries every possible chain of decoders (up to a depth you set) and verifies each result by re-encoding it back to the original input.

-Designed for bug bounty hunters and web application penetration testers who encounter obfuscated tokens, cookies, API parameters, and serialized data.

----

-## Features

-* **Auto Explore**: Automatically tries all encoding combinations up to configurable depth
-* **Encode-Back Verification**: Every discovered chain is verified by re-encoding the result
-* **Manual Chain**: Specify exact decode chain when you know the pattern
-* **Batch Processing**: Decode multiple strings from a file
-* **Target Pattern Stop**: Stop exploration when result matches your regex
-* **Web-Focused Methods**: Only encodings relevant to modern web applications
+If the round-trip works, the chain is probably correct.

 ---